advancedroboticsaws/angel/README.md

 			```
 			Enter `ctrl + c` to exit.

-5. If you finished all the steps, type `ctrl + c` on all the termianl you opened to exit.
+5. If you have finished all the steps, type `ctrl + c` on all the terminal you have opened to exit.

 <p align="right">
 <b><img src="doc/AR.png" alt="AR">End of base driving test</b>